-Most listings are in the $10's per square foot per year.
-The North Belt Atrium Park submarket is going through a decrease in rates.
-In the last 3 months, the median rate decreased $3 per sqft per year.
-That's a 14% decrease in rent.
+The typical asking rate per listing is in the $10's per square foot per year.
+The North Belt Atrium Park submarket is going through a a rise in rates.
+In the last 3 months, the median rate went up $0 per sqft per year.
+That's a 1% rise in rent.

-Compared to the rest of the Houston Metro market, the North Belt Atrium Park region has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Houston Metro market, the North Belt Atrium Park region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 48 listings have been made available, so you'll want to check back regularly for new listings.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 45 listings have been made available, so you'll want to check back regularly for new listings.
+About 98% of the available space in the North Belt Atrium Park are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,170 sqft.
-Most properties in this market are approximately 6 floors.
-Most buildings in this region were built in 1980 and are Class C.
+The standard measurement for office space in this area is around 1,320 sqft.
+Most properties in this region are close to 6 floors.
+Most buildings in this area were built in 1980 and are Class C.

 Public administration is the dominant industry in this area.
 Most of the occupants of North Belt Atrium Park work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.